bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/file.md

 # section &lt;string&gt; of &lt;file&gt; : file section

 Returns a named section of a file.
 Useful for locating sections of &#39;ini&#39; files.
 Section names are delimited by square bracket characters &#39;[section name]&#39;.
-See examples below.

 # security descriptor of &lt;file&gt; : security descriptor